sebbur04/sebbur04/README.md

 - 👋 Hi, I’m @sebbur04 - Sebastian
-- 👀 I’m interested in ...Coding, Photography, Cybersecurity, Technology and Visual Design
+- 👀 I’m interested in ...Coding, Cybersecurity, Technology and Visual Design
-- 🌱 I’m currently learning ...HTML CSS PYTHON and Javascript
+- 🌱 I’m currently learning ...HTML CSS PYTHON REACT and JAVASCRIPT
 - 💞️ I’m looking to collaborate on ...Github, IRL & VS Code
 - 📫 How to reach me ...by sending an email